-- Sign into Zoom with the name under which you are registered for class.
+- Sign into Zoom with the name under which you are registered for class, first name followed by last name.
 If you prefer to be called by a different name or nickname, please let me know. - Unless I instruct you otherwise, please mute your microphone when you are not speaking.
-Unmute to speak or to ask or answer questions. - If you are using your computer to take notes and/or using an e-casebook, remember that you may not be able to easily switch between those apps and the Zoom session.
-This could undermine your ability to pay attention to the class discussion.
-Figure out how you will resolve that technological issue before your first class session and consider possible modifications to your normal note taking style (e.g., handwritten notes) or using a two-screen set-up. - I will use a number of interactive functions in Zoom to engage with students, e.g., polling questions, breakout rooms, as well as asking you to share your screen, or type in the chat window.
-Like being called on in a live classroom, you are expected to participate fully in these activities and functions, i.e., answer polling questions, speak with your classmates in breakout groups, share your screen as requested, etc. - Students seeking to participate in class, ask a question, or respond to an open question should use the "Raise Hand" feature in Zoom, located in the "Participants" window.
-Please familiarize yourself with that function prior to class. - Please do not use the "Chat" feature in Zoom while class is in session unless specifically instructed to do so.
+Unmute to speak or to ask or answer questions. - Students seeking to participate in class, ask a question, or respond to an open question should use the "Raise Hand" feature in Zoom, located in the "Participants" window.
+Please familiarize yourself with that function prior to class.

+- Please do not use the "Chat" feature in Zoom while class is in session unless specifically instructed to do so.
 If you wish to get my attention or make a contribution, please use the Raise Hand feature instead.
 Communicating with other students by chat during the class session, unless there is a specific instruction to do so as part of an exercise, can be distracting.
 And "helping" another student with an answer actually can undermine the learning experience, which often is enhanced by some quiet contemplation and productive struggle. - Please do feel free to use Chat to communicate with me during the period of time before class begins, during break, or when I am hanging out on Zoom after class.